chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

 =====================================================
 .. tag ctl_chef_backend_gather_logs

-Use the ``gather-logs`` subcommand to gather the log files for a machine in the Chef server backend HA cluster into a tarball that contains all of the important log files and system information.
+Use the ``gather-logs`` subcommand to gather the log files for a machine in the Chef Infra Server backend HA cluster into a tarball that contains all of the important log files and system information.

 This subcommand has the following syntax: